 The Indologists are unanimous in their opinion that the Indus Civilization is of non-Aryan origin.
 Sir John Marshall has tentatively identified this deity as the prototype of the Pasupati form of Siva of historic times.
-It would, however, be more logical to regard Paśupati Śiva as a lineal descendant of the Vedic Rudra whose many epithets and traits he legitimately inherits.
-Let it be remembered that the first contacts between the Indus people and the Aryans that the lace in Vedic times.
-There is no evidence of later contacts as took place in Vedic times.
-There is no evidence of later contacts as took Pladus Civilization ceased to exist after the 15th cent.
-B. c. or the lout-a date converted to exist after the first advect of the the first advent of the thereabout -- a date conventionally assigned to the first advent of the Aryans in India.
-As a matter of course, the first intercourse and exchange of ideas between the two racial groups must have mateexchanged round about that date.
-So there is more possibility of the Indus god being the Prototype of the Vedic Rudra than of the historic Śiva.
+It would, however, be more logical to regard Pasupati Siva as a lineal descendant of the Vedic Rudra whose many epithets and traits he legitimately inherits.
+Let it be remembered that the first contacts between the Indus people and the Aryans that the the Lindus people the Lindus people the took place in Vedic times.
+There is no evidence of later contacts as took place.
+There is no evidence of the first advant of the the reabout-a date conventionally assigned to the first advent of the Aryans in India.
+As a matter of course, the first intercourse and exchange of ideas between the two racial groups must have materialized round about that date.
+So there is more possibility of the Indus god being the prototype of the Vedic Rudra than of the are his composite animal body simulating human form, his association with wild beasts and his yogic pose.

-It cannot, however, be denied that there are some common to that evidently link the denied that there are some common to that evidently link the Vedic points that evidently link the buffalo-headed god with the Vedic Rudra on the one hand and the historic Siva on the other.
-They are his composite animal body simulating human form, his association with wild beasts and his yogic pose.
 Of them, the first two are also common to Rudra and the latter two to Siva.
 As already pointed out, Rudra was also a compound of deadly substances and being Pasupati he was lord of the animal world.
 Significantly enough the historic Siva, though not actually composed of such heterogeneous elements, is closely associated with them.
-In his terrific aspect he is Mahākāla (destroyer of even Death). whole host of deadliest beasts and evil spirits are at his beck and call.
+In his terrific aspect he is Mahākāla (destroyer of even Death).
+The whole host of deadliest beasts and evil spirits are at his beck and call.
 The cobras play about his body harmlessly.
 He is Vyāghrāmbara and Krittivāsas (clad in skins of tiger and elephant), implying that he can easily strip the deadliest animal of its skin and don it for his raiment.
 There is a tradition current in some parts of India that at the advent of winter on the Diwali day Siva collects all venomous creatures like snakes, centipedes, scorpions, etc. in his omnibus bag, where they remain captive for six months, and then throws them out again on the Sivarātri day as the summer sets in.
 Such-like traditions manifestly had their origin in the prehistoric past of India.